The Non-thermal Energy Window for Laser-Driven Nuclear Reactions: Conclusion

 In conclusion, we have developed an analytical framework for laser-driven fusion reactivities that incorporates the non-Maxwellian ion distributions generated by TNSA acceleration.
 Using a self-similar plasma-expansion model, we derived a closed-form expression for the effective reaction energy $E_0$, analogous to the Gamow peak in thermal plasmas.
 Assuming a slowly varying $S(E)$, the reactivity $\langle\sigma v\rangle$ can be expressed in terms of the modified Bessel function $K_0$, revealing an optimal electron temperature $T_{e,\max}$ that maximizes the fusion rate and implies an optimal laser condition for pitcher–catcher experiments.
 The formulation was further extended to narrow resonances, allowing consistent evaluation of resonant contributions once $E_R$ and the partial widths are given.

 This analytical framework provides a predictive tool for estimating fusion reactivities and effective energy windows under specified target, beam, and laser parameters.
-It further enables the extraction of the low-energy astrophysical $S$-factor from measured fusion yields with a low $T_e$ regime operation, thus linking laser-driven fusion studies to nuclear astrophysics.
-Future developments may incorporate additional physics relevant to real experiments, including non-Maxwellian electron distributions \cite{PhysRevLett.40.1652, 10.1063/1.862751, 10.1063/1.864389}, time-dependent $T_e$ \cite{Gurevich1981JETP}, multidimensional effects \cite{PhysRevLett.85.2945, 10.1063/1.1333697}, magnetic fields \cite{PhysRevLett.84.670, PhysRevLett.86.3562}, finite initial ion-density gradients \cite{10.1063/1.1333697, PhysRevLett.86.1769, PhysRevSTAB.5.061301}, and ionization dynamics \cite{PhysRevLett.89.085002}. \\
+It further enables the extraction of the low-energy astrophysical $S$-factor from measured fusion yields when operated in a low-$T_e$ regime, thereby linking laser-driven fusion studies to nuclear astrophysics.
+Future developments may incorporate experimental uncertainties associated with the ion spectrum, ion number, and target conditions, as well as additional physics relevant to real experiments, including non-Maxwellian electron distributions \cite{PhysRevLett.40.1652, 10.1063/1.862751, 10.1063/1.864389}, time-dependent $T_e$ \cite{Gurevich1981JETP}, multidimensional effects \cite{PhysRevLett.85.2945, Wilks2001}, magnetic fields \cite{PhysRevLett.84.670, PhysRevLett.86.3562}, finite initial ion-density gradients \cite{Wilks2001, PhysRevLett.86.1769, PhysRevSTAB.5.061301}, and ionization dynamics \cite{PhysRevLett.89.085002}. \\

+\ack E.H. and M.-K.C. are supported by the Basic Science Research Program of the National Research Foundation of Korea (NRF) under Grant Nos.
+RS-2021-NR060129, RS-2024-00460031, and RS-2025-16071941.
+H.K was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - Project-ID 279384907 - SFB 1245.